This post may contain affiliate links.

 Go Egg Free!

-Many Caesar dressings recipes contain raw eggs, which means Caesar salads are generally off the menu if you’re pregnant to the risk of salmonella.
+Many homemade Caesar dressings recipes contain raw eggs, which means Caesar salads are generally off the menu if you’re pregnant to the risk of salmonella.

 Luckily, this Greek yogurt-based recipe contains zero raw eggs so if baby is craving a Caesar salad, mama can eat a Caesar salad.